Egbert-Azure/egbert-azure.Github.io/_tournaments/My Opponents.md

 Please note that these standings were last updated on December 2, 2023².
 For the most current standings, you may want to check the official USCF website¹.

 In the RoW Championship 2023, Preliminary 6, he had a rating of 2127.
 As of the latest results from December 1, 2023, he scored 1 point.
+Christopher achieved the CCE (Correspondence Chess Expert) in 2024.

 Source: Conversation with Bing, 12/8/2023
 1. [Electronic Knights 2022 Section Standings | US Chess.org](https://new.uschess.org/correspondence-chess/en2022)